Residency Program in Small Animal Emergency Medicine and Critical Care

 Selections will be made in accordance with the guidelines of the Veterinary Internship/Residency Matching Program.
 For application procedures, salary and benefits, and other information about the residency program, please see General Information.

-To be considered for this program, Interviews are by invitation only.
-Skype interviews are required and in-person interviews can be arranged if desired.
-All applicants who wish to interview for the residency must submit a curriculum vitae to Dr. Jaime Burkitt at firstname.lastname@example.org by Monday, December 2, 2019, for strongest consideration.
+Application: Interview is required for consideration and are by invitation only.
+Skype interview is required at minimum; in-person interview can be arranged if desired.
+All applicants who wish to interview for the residency should submit a CV to Dr. Jamie Burkitt at firstname.lastname@example.org by Monday, December 2, 2019, for strongest consideration.
 Applicants who submit a CV between December 3 – 9 may be considered, and those who do not submit a CV by December 9 will not be considered for the program.
-The Skype interview will be approximately 20 minutes in length and will be scheduled either later in December or in early January.
-Personal interviews are not necessary for consideration but can be arranged if the candidate desires.
+The Skype interview will be approximately 30 minutes in length and will be scheduled either later in December or in early January.
+In-person interviews are not necessary for consideration but can be arranged if the candidate desires.

 Please note: Foreign nationals must be eligible for either a TN or J1 visa without bars or home country requirement.

 The University of California, Davis, and the Veterinary Medical Teaching Hospital are interested in candidates who are committed to the highest standards of scholarship and professional activities, and to the development of a campus climate that supports equality and diversity.